ballerina-platform/ballerina-release/release-notes/swan-lake-beta4-release-note.md

 #### Improvements

-##### Improved error messages given on a type conversion failure
+##### Improved Error Messages on a Type Conversion Failure

 Detailed error messages are now given on a type conversion failure narrowing down the specific location of errors in the structural types.
-Maximum no. of 20 errors are shown at a time to the user.
+A maximum number of 20 errors are shown at a time.

-Eg:
+E.g.,
 ```ballerina
 type Journey record {|
     map<int> destinations;